MW 12x3 / N38 - neodymium magnet

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical equipment or various technologically advanced devices.
+- Wide application in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: